The Secret Tent

-The Secret Tent is a 1956 crime film directed by Don Chaffey and starring Donald Gray and Andrée Melly.
+The Secret Tent is a 1956 British crime film directed by Don Chaffey and starring Donald Gray and Andrée Melly.
 It was written by Jan Read based on the play of the same title by Elizabeth Addyman.

 Plot

-Respectable wife Ruth attempts to conceal her secret past as a criminal from neighbours and from her husband Chris.
+Respectable wife Ruth Martyn attempts to conceal her secret past as a criminal from neighbours and from her husband Chris.
 However, when a neighbour is burgled and Ruth mysteriously disappears, she becomes the police's prime suspect.
 Husband Chris searches the city for Ruth, in hopes of proving her innocence.